qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 After installing the **Processing R Provider** plugin, you will find some example scripts in the :guilabel:`Processing Toolbox`:

-* :guilabel:`Scatterplot` runs an R function that produces a plot
+* :guilabel:`Scatterplot` runs an R function that produces a scatter plot from two numerical fields of the provided vector layer.
-* :guilabel:`test_sf` can be used to check if the R package `sf` is installed.
+* :guilabel:`test_sf` does some operations that depend on the ``sf`` package and can be used to check if the R package `sf` is installed.
-  If the package is not installed, R will try to install it for you, using the :guilabel:`Package repository` specified in :menuselection:`Provider-> R` in the Processing options.
+  If the package is not installed, R will try to install it (and all the packages it depends on) for you, using the :guilabel:`Package repository` specified in :menuselection:`Provider-> R` in the Processing options.
   The default is `http://cran.at.r-project.org/`.
   Installing may take some time...